 Moar Filipino party food!
 As I mentioned in the Vegetable Lumpia post, you can’t have just one type of lumpia at your party.
-So now you add lumpia shanghai.
+So now you add Lumpiang Shanghai, or Lumpia Shanghai.
 And if you’re already frying, you might as well make good use and fry as many things as you can!
 Lumpia – fry it!
 Chicken – fry it!
 Kit Kat – fry it!

 And if it seems like you’re making a lot (5 total pounds of meat + a few veggies) it’s because you are.
 It’s for a party!
 And if you don’t make them all, they’re easily frozen and saved for later, or given away.